LIMUNIMI/labelSignal/README.md

 # labelSignal

-`labelSignal`: Automatic annotation of timbre variation for monophonic musical instruments.
+`labelSignal`: Automatic annotation of timbre variation for monophonic musical instruments and other sound sources.

 ## Examples